ipfs-inactive/website/content/docs/commands.md

       This accepts durations such as "300s", "1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
   --ttl               string - Time duration this record should be cached for (caution: experimental).
-  -k,      --key      string - Name of the key to be used, as listed by 'ipfs key list'.
+  -k,      --key      string - Name of the key to be used or a valid PeerID, as listed by 'ipfs key list -l'.
 Default: Default: self..

 DESCRIPTION